For Building Owners

 A preservation easement is an interest in real property that the owner of the property transfers to a qualified organization such as Historic Denver, Inc. (or to a governmental body).
 To be eligible, the property must be historically designated either at the local, state or national level.
 An easement prohibits the demolition of the property and any modifications that will harm its historic character, and also requires that the property be maintained in good condition.
 Preservation easements are a powerful tool for protecting a historic property because an easement “runs with the land” – meaning it is perpetual and remains in place when the property is sold.

-If you would like to train to become an easement inspector, please contact us.
+If you would like to train to become an easement inspector, please fill out this application form HERE.
 Inspections are generally conducted biennially, between May and September.
+Currently the Easement Inspection Internship has been filled for the Summer 2018.
+The next inspections will occur Summer 2020.

 Historic Denver’s Easement Properties: